-Anna dropped down beside the cab, whipped her sword clean of blood and other flesh, sheathed it.
+Anna dropped down beside the cab, whipped her sword clean of blood and flesh, sheathed it.
 She rapped on the truck door.

 The driver jerked, stared at her.
 His sudden fear ebbed as he took in her harmless appearance, visible in the back-deflection of the light from the car in front of him.
 Her big beautiful eyes in a face of unsurpassed beauty looked calmly at him.
 If a woman was not afraid, why should he be?

 “There has been a fight,” she said to him in Pashto.
 “It is over.”
 Then she repeated it in Dari and poorly accented Urdu.

 He answered in Pashto: “What happened?”

 “Some men tried to kill Americans.
 They failed.
 The Americans–we–fought back.”

 “Oh.”
 He considered her.
 Reserved judgment.
 Looked all around as if to see through the darkness on all sides of him.
 Relaxed.